 Bad example: You have used the website for more than 10 minutes and you have visited all the pages and clicked on all, so does it mean that you will recommend our website to other people?

 Once you frustrate users with wordy questions, you risk compromising the value of your feedback.
-Here’s a list of clear and simple closed-ended questions as given by Hotjar:
+Here’s a list of clear and simple close-ended questions:

 - Did you experience good customer service?